Campari Soda (song): Composition

 The dreamy singing is underlain by unostentatious piano sounds.
 The song begins with a saxophone-solo.

 Chart performance

 In 2006, the song experienced a revival, when it was used in an advertising spot of the Swiss International Air Lines and released as a single for the first time because of the remarkable success of the advertisement.
 "Campari Soda" debuted at #6 on December 12, 2006.
 It rose to and peaked at #3 in its fourth week.
 The song spent a total of 35 weeks on the Swiss Singles Chart.

 Cover versions and adaptations

 The song was unsuccessful during its original release.
-Campari Soda gained popularity only by the interpretations by numerous Swiss musicians, among others Stephan Eicher, Span, Doppelganger.
+"Campari Soda" gained popularity only by the interpretations by numerous Swiss musicians, among others Stephan Eicher, Span, Doppelgänger.
 Golden Boy and Miss Kittin covered "Campari Soda" for their 2002 album Or.